fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_dhcp_server_excluderange.html.markdown

 * `vci_match` - Enable/disable vendor class identifier (VCI) matching.
 When enabled only DHCP requests with a matching VCI are served with this range.
 Valid values: `disable`, `enable`.

 * `vci_string` - One or more VCI strings in quotes separated by spaces.
+* `vendor` - Vendor this ip-range will be assigned to.

 ## Attribute Reference